Ruikaj/Dn-FamiTracker/README.md

-TODO: Create a version for the TNS and Everdirive cartridge with a fixed final bank.
+TODO: Create a version for the TNS and Everdrive cartridge with a fixed final bank.